Powerful explosion rocks Lebanon's capital Beirut, dozens killed, thousands injured | DW | 04.08.2020

 The Lebanese Red Cross said "hundreds" were injured and tweeted that over 30 teams were responding to the incident.

-Prime Minister Hassan Diab declared that Wednesday will be a national day of mourning for the victims of the explosion, according to local media, while President Michel Aoun called an emergency meeting with the National Defense Council.
+Diab declared that Wednesday would be a national day of mourning for the victims of the explosion, while President Michel Aoun convened an emergency meeting with the National Defense Council.

 In a state TV address, Diab also vowed that those responsible for the explosion would "pay the price."
 He called on all "friendly countries" to send help.